Build Your Own Deck (1)

 Style

 There are several methods for attaching a deck to a house, depending on the design of the house's foundation.
-For this example, we'll assume the house has a concrete foundation, and the deck will be attached to it using concrete anchors.
+For this example, we'll assume the house has a concrete foundation, and the deck will be attached using concrete anchors.

 Structure